 Doug’s really working the left arm of Cruz as Doug tags Drake in whose then rushed into the opposite corner and quickly double-teamed.
 Maxted acting too cocky and gets shown up by Drake with a quick hurricanrana.
 Multiple quick tags wear down Drake and when he finally had the chance to tag Doug, Cruz pulled him from the apron.
 Old school tactics had the desired effect from the crowd.
 Huge boos.

 Eventually, the hot tag happens and Doug beats down the heels hard.
 A big exploder suplex onto Cruz for a two count.
 Quick tag to Drake results in a double arm wringer neck breaker combo, great old school tag team move.
-Doug is then thrown out the ring, springboard blockbuster from Maxted to Drake, Cruz pins and gets him Maxted into the next round.
+Doug is then thrown out the ring, springboard blockbuster from Maxted to Drake, Cruz pins and gets him and Maxted into the next round.

 Winner – Adam Maxted & Nathan Cruz